West Hartford (Google Maps Location)

 I wandered around the gallery, which is laid out very nicely and lit very well.
 Yes, it had the requisite hardwood floors and white walls that all college galleries must, but I like that look so it’s fine by me.

-So come now, join me in enjoying the University of Hartford’s Joseloff Gallery… I‘m sorry I didn’t note each work’s title and artist, but somehow I don’t think you’ll care.
+So come now, join me in enjoying the University of Hartford’s Joseloff Gallery… I‘m sorry I didn’t note each work’s title and artist, but many of these kids won’t go on to be professional artists or photographers and have likely forgotten they showed at a university exhibition.

-There is actually another gallery at UHa: The Silpe Gallery, which I plan to take in very soon.
+There is actually another gallery at UHart: The Silpe Gallery, which I plan to take in very soon.
 (I finally did, a year and a half later.)
-For now, enjoy some student art:
+In the end, I enjoyed the student show and found many of the pieces quite excellent.